neetip/neetip.github.io/_pages/about.md

   - /about.html
 ---

 I am a computer scientist with interest in policy issues related to developing responsible artificial intelligence and data science technologies.
 I am an AAAS Science and Technology Policy fellow at the National Science Foundation’s National Artificial Intelligence (AI) Research Institutes program, which focuses on long-term fundamental and use-inspired AI research towards issues of national importance.
-As a fellow, I focus on understanding the AI strategy and policies across the federal space and managing multi-institution and inter-agency efforts in expanding AI infrastructure and access.
+As a fellow, I focus on understanding the AI strategies and policies across the federal space and managing multi-institution and inter-agency efforts in expanding AI infrastructure and access.

 I was the 2022 Mirzayan Policy Fellow at the National Academies of Sciences, Engineering, and Medicine, where I contributed to the Committee on National Statistics on aspects of data, privacy, and equity.